boratanrikulu/boratanrikulu/README.md

 Hey there,

-I am a software engineer living in Izmir, a beautiful city in Turkey.
+I am a software engineer living in Izmir, a beautiful city in Turkiye.
 With a passion for creating simple and effective solutions, I enjoy building open-source projects.
-Currently, I am developing an observability and monitoring tool at [Sematext](https://sematext.com).
+Currently, I am developing an observability and monitoring agent at [Sematext](https://sematext.com).

 Feel free to take a look around my site [bora.sh](https://bora.sh) to learn more about me.
 If you have any questions or want to connect, don't hesitate to send me an email at [me@bora.sh](mailto:me@bora.sh).